 Let’s go over a few proven strategies on how to plan your weekly schedule.

-Tip 1) Take a day to plan your weekly schedule
+Tip 1) Take a day to plan your week

 Pick a day that works for you to review your goals and even your monthly plans.
 Understand how to differentiate important tasks from urgent ones.